 This joint tracking report provides the most comprehensive look available at the world’s progress towards global energy targets on access to electricity, clean cooking, renewable energy and energy efficiency.

 This report outlines key off-grid power and biogas data over the decade 2008-2017 in trilingual tables.
 The sector continues growing rapidly worldwide.

-The report, prepared in collaboration with UNHCR proposes renewable energy solutions to provide clean and reliable power to refugees and the humanitarian organisations.
+The report, prepared in collaboration with UN Refugee Agency, proposes renewable energy solutions to provide clean and reliable power to refugees and the humanitarian organisations.